 Advanced Placement (AP) Exams

-AP Exam registration payments are available through the Lakeville District FeePay link (above).
+AP Exam registration payments are available through the Lakeville District FeePay link.
 Be sure to select the correct AP exam, as tests are ordered through CollegeBoard as paid, and refunds will not be given out for any reason.

 Students should register/pay for each exam they wish to take this year.
-Once on the registration link above, select the “High School Exams” button and enter into the FeePay system with your username and password.
-(If new to FeePay, you will need to set up your account) There, you will select the student’s name and search for the LNHS AP Exam(s) registration payment and place it into your check-out cart and continue on until all exams are in your cart for check-out payments.
+Once on the high school registration website, select the “High School Exams” button and enter into the FeePay system with your username and password.
+(If new to FeePay, you will need to set up your account and assign family members) There, you will select the student’s name and search for the LNHS AP Exam(s) registration payment and place it into your check-out cart.
+Continue on until all exams are in your cart and ready to check-out with your payment.
 Once payment is completed, students will be “registered” for the specific exam(s).

 Students will be made aware of the Pre-Administration process for the exams on the LNHS daily announcements as the testing dates approach later in the spring.
-Students’ testing classrooms will be posted a week before the exams begin.
+Students’ testing classrooms will be posted on their Infinite Campus class schedules approximately a week before the exams.
 On student’s exam days, students will need to report to their assigned classroom NO LATER than 15 minutes before the exam begins.
 NO LATE student entry will be allowed into the testing room, and no early dismissals from testing are allowed by CollegeBoard.

 If you have any questions, please contact the LNHS Career Center.